coffee-clang/cup/docs/design/PACKAGES.md

 Directory and regular-file modes are normalized by `cup-components`.
 Link records exist only on POSIX and describe the exact relative symbolic-link target text.
 Windows package manifests contain only directories and regular files.
-Case-fold path collisions are not valid package identity.
+Case-fold path collisions are rejected.

 The manifest is generated after the package tree and `info.txt` are final.
 `cup-components` regenerates it after extracting each published archive format; therefore